daymunc/daymunc_website/content/positionpapers.md

 ---
 {{< jumbo title="Position Paper Submission Procedure and Deadline"
           content="The DAYMUNC papers must be submitted in WORD Document, but not in a PDF file by the date assigned.
-The deadline for position papers is January 27, 2016 by MIDNIGHT.
+The deadline for position papers is {{< variables position_paper_deadline >}} by MIDNIGHT.
 Your submission email must contain the following: Subject Line in the form of: [Committee] Position Paper for [Country] - [School].
 Body of email must contain Committee Name, Country Name, School, and Delegate's name.
 The position paper file, attached as either a Microsoft Word (.doc) or Rich Text Format (.rtf) file." >}}

 ---